RuxuePeng/Spr2017-Proj1-RuxuePeng/README.md

 3. Network visualization
-[My website](www.ruxuepeng.tech) <--I created a public website to allow you play with it.
+I created a public website to allow you play with it: www.ruxuepeng.tech
-(If the link don't work, try googling: www.ruxuepeng.tech)